GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ### TokenTorqPotential (TTP)

-A robot’s “TokenTorqPotential” is its rated throughput in TokenTorq per hour.
+A robot’s “TokenTorqPotential” is its rated TokenTorq throughput per hour.
 Example: “This is a 2 TTP bot.”

-- Sold at 3.6 TokenTorq / RoboTorq / hour
+- Sold at 3.6 TokenTorq / RoboTorq / hour, everywhere and always.
 - Defines the exchange basis for energized tokens transforming into physical value
-- Throughput-based, not time-based — 1 RoboTorq buys 3.6 TokenTorq of processing, whether used in an hour or a year
+- TokenTorq (throughput) over time — 1 RoboTorq buys 3.6 TokenTorq of processing; different robots have different hourly throughputs (processing power).
+- I pay for the bot's maximum throughput, regardless of how much I can use productively.

 Definitions of Torq:
 - Torq = TokenTorq_out / TokenTorq_in